animatedmax/spring-data-geode/src/main/markdown/index.md

-model types, which does not require any special configuration out-of-the-box in order to properly identify application domain objects that need to be serialized and then perform the serialization since, the logic in <code>MappingPdxSerializer</code> is based on Spring Data’s mapping infrastructure.
+model types, which does not require any special configuration out-of-the-box in order to properly identify application domain objects that need to be serialized and then perform the serialization since, the logic in <code>MappingPdxSerializer</code> is based on Spring Data's mapping infrastructure.
 See <a href="#mapping.pdx-serializer">MappingPdxSerializer</a> for more details.</td>